 Eviction notices.
 An eviction usually begins with a notice–either a 14-day notice to pay rent or vacate, a 10-day notice to comply, or a notice terminating a month-to-month tenancy.
 Some local cities have additional requirements and additional langauge mandated for resdential eviction notices.
 This is true for Seattle, Tacoma, and Federal Way.
 Be sure to use our location specific eviction notice forms where indicated.

 Summons and complaint.
-After the initial notice period, or after the end of the lease term, the landlord must sue for eviction.
+After the initial notice period the landlord must sue for eviction.
 Unlawful detainer is the legal name for this type of lawsuit.
-The landlord must have a disinterested person serve a summons and complaint.
-These pleadings must be served by a third party, not the landlord.
-Also, these documents must be put into the hands of a tenant, and not just posted and mailed–at least in the absence of a court order.
+The landlord must have a disinterested non-party serve a summons and complaint.
+The tenant is to respond to the complaint by the deadline on the summons.

 Default.
-If the tenant fails to vacate and also fails to answer the complaint before the deadline on the summons, the landlord may file a motion for default, without notice to the tenant.
-A landlord attorney can calculate the correct due date to put on the summons, and file a motion for default with supporting documents.
-The landlord is not entitled to default if the tenant responds to the complaint.
+If the tenant fails to vacate and also fails to answer the complaint before the deadline on the summons, the landlord may file a motion for default without notice to the tenant.

 Writ of restitution.
 Either by default or at a hearing, the landlord is seeking a court order to issue a writ of restitution.
-The sheriff then serves this document.
-Once the writ is served, the tenant has three business days to vacate.
+The sheriff serves the writ.
+The writ gives the tenant a deadline to vacate.
 If the tenant still does not vacate, the landlord must schedule a physical eviction with the sheriff.

-This is a quick summary of the residential eviction process in Washington.
+This is a quick summary of the residential eviction process in Washington, and is not a substitute for legal advice.
 For further advice about the residential eviction process consult with a landlord attorney.